Table of contents

-How Assemble markets, sells, and supports their product integrations
+How Deel Compensation markets, sells, and supports their product integrations

-Today we’re highlighting Assemble, a compensation management platform that allows HR teams to manage employees’ compensation cycles, recruitment, and more.
+Today we’re highlighting Deel Compensation (formerly Assemble), a compensation management platform that allows HR teams to manage employees’ compensation cycles, recruitment, and more.

-You can read on to hear directly from Ethan Welty, a Product Growth, Marketing, and Strategy Senior Associate at Assemble.
+You can read on to hear directly from Ethan Welty, a PMM at Deel Compensation.
 He’ll share why they needed integrations for their product, how they’ve gone about building them, how they market and price them, and more!

 HRIS and ATS integrations are foundational to our platform—especially the former.